Venturini Motorsports: History

-NASCAR
+On April 18, 2025, it was announced that the team would be sold to Nitro Motorsports after the 2025 season.
+The transfer date would be October 15.

+Cup Series

 Bill Venturini drove the No. 35 Chevrolet with Rain-X as a sponsor to make its Winston Cup debut at Michigan in 1989, where he started 38th and finished 37th.
 Between 1982 and 1995, the team had made select starts in the Winston Cup Series, Busch Series, and Craftsman Truck Series with Bill Venturini behind the wheel.